Your friendly neighborhood serial trespasser.

 -Camera’s optional, but bring it if that’s your thing.

 -Don’t bring anything that screams “burglary tools”; see below regarding entry…

 No, I meant tips for locations.

 You dick.
 At least tell me how to find these places?

 They’re everywhere, just have to look while going about your life.
-Spend lots of time farting around on Google Maps – the imagery may not be the most up to date, but Earth and StreetView can’t be beat for armchair/shitter scouting.
+Fart around on Google Maps for a few hours – the imagery may not be the most up to date, but Earth and StreetView can’t be beat for armchair/shitter scouting.
 Industrial sites were often built along bodies of water and rail lines back in the day – learn your city’s commuter rail system and ride around, almost guarantee you’ll see something.
 Rural spots are going to be more spur-of-the-moment but they’re out there.
 Networking with other reprobates does help; but all the smart ones are tight-lipped around new people.